thelfer/MFrontGenericInterfaceSupport/INSTALL-cmake.md

    Running `cmake` takes awhile.
 While running, it prints some messages telling which features it is checking for.

-2. Type `make' to compile the package.
+2. Type `make` to compile the package.

-3. Optionally, type `make check' to run any self-tests that come with the package.
+3. Optionally, type `make check` to run any self-tests that come with the package.

-4. Type `make install' to install the programs and any data files and documentation.
+4. Type `make install` to install the programs and any data files and documentation.

-5. You can remove the program binaries and object files from the source code directory by typing `make clean'.
+5. You can remove the program binaries and object files from the source code directory by typing `make clean`.

 Options
 =======